Informasjon er oppdatert av UiT Norges arktiske universitet

 Bachelor's degree (180 ECTS), or an equivalent qualification,

-with a minimum of 80 ECTS within tourism, out-door recreation,
+with a minimum of 80 ECTS within theoretically founded tourism,

-Applicants must have a minimum of 5 ECTS in research methods to
+education.
+Applicants must have a minimum of 5 ECTS in research

 The average grade is calculated from the entire bachelor´s degree.